bigladder/atheneum/README.md

 * On Mac, `brew install clang-format` and run at the command line with `clang-format -i <file>`
 * On Ubuntu, `sudo apt install clang-format` and run at the command line with `clang-format -i <file>`

+**NOTE**: ensure the version of clang-format you're development team is using locally matches the version used in `.github/workflows/clang-format-check.yml` or you may get false errors.
+The .clang-format file can be set to a version earlier than your current.

 ## Code Coverage: Codecov

 ## CI: GitHub Actions